Un autre univers

 Un autre univers is the sixth studio album, and first entirely French language release, by Australian singer Tina Arena, released on 6 December 2005.
-It reached number 9 in the French chart in November 2006, its highest position since entering the chart almost a year earlier.
+It reached number 9 on the French chart in November 2006, its highest position since entering the chart almost a year earlier.
 The album was certified platinum in France.

 The album blends acoustic guitars, eastern strings and driving rhythms.
-The 13-track album includes a duet with the French singer Henri Salvador, "Et Puis Après".
-Although never released as a single, the song was included on two subsequent records : the French compilation The Best & le meilleur and the concept record Songs of Love & Loss.
+The 13-track album includes a duet with the French singer Henri Salvador, "Et puis après".
+Although never released as a single, the song was included on two subsequent records: the French compilation The Best & le meilleur and the concept record Songs of Love & Loss.
 The track was one of the veteran French singer's final recordings, becoming a standout cut from the album due to the high profile of the collaboration.

 The title track is a French language re-working of "Woman" from previous studio album, Just Me.
 The title translates into English as "another universe".

-Lead single "Aimer jusqu'à l'impossible" was her biggest French hit to date after debuting at number 3 on the French national charts in November 2005 and remaining in the top 5 for over 10 weeks.
+Lead single "Aimer jusqu'à l'impossible" was her biggest French hit to date after debuting at number 3 on the French national chart in November 2005 and remaining in the top 5 for over 10 weeks.
 In February 2006 the single achieved platinum sales in France.
-A second single "Je m'appelle Bagdad" was released in May and a third "Tu aurais dû me dire (Oser parler d'amour)" in October 2006.
+A second single, "Je m'appelle Bagdad", was released in May and a third, "Tu aurais dû me dire (Oser parler d'amour)", in October 2006.